 Intended Age GroupElementary (grades K-5)

 Length of LessonOne 50 minute lesson

 - examine the artistic characteristics of Deucalion and Pyrrha;

 - locate Greece on a map of the world;

-- locate Italy on a map of the world and identify some defining features of the country;
+- locate Italy on a map of the world;

 - explain the Greek mythological story associated with Deucalion and Pyrrha; and

 - create a new ending for “Flood of Deucalion.”

 - Read aloud the story of Deucalion and Pyrrha For Kids.
 As you read, ask the students questions about how they think certain things would look, such as the ark, the flood, and people bursting out of stones.
 Also, ask about the story’s riddle: What does “bones of your mother” mean?